codefellows-seattle-301n10/00-lab/3-code-wars/README.md

 ### Whiteboarding

 Get together with your partner and read through the challenge.
 There are several items to accomplish, as time allows:
-  - Read through the challenge and make sure everyone understands what is being asked.
+  - Read through the challenge and make sure you understand what is being asked.
   - Pseudocode your solution on the whiteboard.
-You can each take turns in this process, or select one person to do all the writing, but each team member **must** participate in the discussion.
 Pseudocode can be described as writing out your plan in human-readable form.
 For example, `set up a counter` or `multiply each value by 2`.
   - You should **not** be writing any actual code, only referencing Code Wars for the problem domain.
   - **Take a picture** of your whiteboard pseudocode solution.
-Make sure each team member has a copy of the picture.
 This will be included in your personal repo and is part of the individual assignment requirements for full points.
-  - You may then continue to work with your partner or part ways to work independently.
-You should now move on to attempting to write the solution on Code Wars.
+  - You should now move on to attempting to write the solution on Code Wars.
   - You'll know your solution is correct when all of the tests pass and turn green.
 Only then can you add your solution to your repo.

 ### GitHub repo